UofABioinformaticsHub/Intro-NGS-Sept-2018/notes/6-alignment.md

 3. What information does `samtools stats` provide that `samtools flagstat` does not?

-4. How many aligned as a "proper" pair? ..what the hell is a proper pair anyway??
+4. How many aligned as a "proper" pair? ... what the hell is a proper pair anyway??

 # Viewing the alignments